 A foreigner standing in front of a serene, snowy mountain landscape in Nagano, with a shrine or temple in the background.
 Holding a travel bag, the foreigner appears reflective and determined.
 Snowflakes fall gently around them, symbolizing new beginnings and personal growth.

-Living in Japan: Cultural Shocks, Challenges, and Growth
+Living in Japan: 4 Life-Changing Cultural Shocks and Challenges

 Language Barrier: “I Thought I Was Prepared”